rdwinter2/lagom-scala_old.g8/src/main/g8/README.md

 <!--- transclude cjpy10nzd00000fn3imppq3p1 -->
 NOTE: For naming resources in a DDD way follow recommendations in https://www.thoughtworks.com/insights/blog/rest-api-design-resource-modeling.

+From Roy Fielding's dissertation:
+> The key abstraction of information in REST is a resource.
+Any information that can be named can be a resource: a document or image, a temporal service (e.g. "today's weather in Los Angeles"), a collection of other resources, a non-virtual object (e.g. a person), and so on.
+In other words, any concept that might be the target of an author's hypertext reference must fit within the definition of a resource.
+A resource is a conceptual mapping to a set of entities, not the entity that corresponds to the mapping at any particular point in time.

 The algebraic data type for $name$ is defined as:
 <!--- transclude::api/$name;format="Camel"$Service.scala::[$name$ algebraic data type {] cjpy10o0c00010fn3ao74jjqs -->